640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Back pain that interferes with normal daily activities may require surgery for treatment.
-Laminectomy is a type of surgery in which a surgeon removes part or all of the vertebral bone (lamina) to relieve compression of the spinal cord or the nerve roots that may be caused by injury, herniated disk, spinal stenosis (narrowing of the canal), or tumors.
+Laminectomy is a type of surgery in which a surgeon removes part or all of the vertebral bone (lamina).
+This helps relieve compression of the spinal cord or the nerve roots that may be caused by injury, herniated disk, spinal stenosis (narrowing of the canal), or tumors.
 A laminectomy is considered only after medical treatments have proven to be ineffective.

 Low back pain can range from mild, dull, annoying pain, to persistent, severe, and disabling pain.
-Pain in the lower back can keep you from moving and get in the way of your daily life.
-Laminectomy may be needed to relieve pressure on the spinal nerves, treat a disk problem, or remove a tumor from the spine.
+Pain in the lower back can restrict your ability to move and function.
+Laminectomy may be done to relieve pressure on the spinal nerves, treat a disk problem, or remove a tumor from the spine.

-If medical treatments don't help, back surgery may be a good option.
+If medical treatments are no longer effective, back surgery may be an option.
 Some medical treatments for back pain may include:

-Laminectomy is usually done when back pain that continues after medical treatment, or when the back pain is accompanied by symptoms of nerve damage, such as numbness or weakness in the legs.
+Laminectomy is usually done for back pain that continues after medical treatment, or when the back pain is accompanied by symptoms of nerve damage, such as numbness or weakness in the legs.

 As with any surgical procedure, complications can occur.
 Some possible complications may include: